 RESOURCES & POLICIES: In order to make the most of your program, make sure to review the study abroad handbook and familiarize yourself with program policies and procedures.

-PARENTS AS PARTNERS: The support of family and friends is extremely important as your prepare, study abroad, and return home.
+PARENTS AS PARTNERS: The support of family and friends is extremely important as you prepare, study abroad, and return home.
 Make sure to point out this information to your parents, guardians, and mentors.